phalcon-orphanage/docs/en/api/Phalcon_Mvc_Url.rst

 Class **Phalcon\\Mvc\\Url**
 ===========================

-This components aids in the generation off: URIs, URLs and Paths
+This components aids in the generation of: URIs, URLs and Paths

 .. code-block:: php